markrcote/ledweb/README.md

 * `ledweb.py`: This is a Flask app that supports uploading of images and passes commands to ledservice.

+* `remotecontrol.py`: Service that receives commands from a remote control.
+This was specifically written for the [OSMC remote control][] but likely works with others.

 * `wsgi.py`, `ledweb.ini`: Simple NGINX WSGI server for ledweb.

 * `requirements_ledweb.txt`, `requirements_ledservice.txt`: Python